python/devguide/testing/new-buildbot-worker.rst

 Code runs differently as privileged and unprivileged users.
-We would love to have builders running as privileged accounts, but security considerations do make that difficult, as access to root can provide access to surprising resources (such as spoofed IP packets, changes in MAC addresses, etc) even on a VM setup.
+We would love to have builders running as privileged accounts, but security considerations do make that difficult, as access to root can provide access to surprising resources (such as spoofed IP packets, changes in MAC addresses, and so on) even on a VM setup.
 But if you are confident in your setup, we'd love to have a buildbot that runs python as root.